hackclub/camp/2016/playbook/ACTIVITIES.md

 ## Building a prototype

 Hackers should start out working with facilitators to define a scope for their project.
 Find a feature or build that can be hacked together in one day (in time for demos).
 Facilitators will have to work one-on-one with each hacker to figure out what their personal goals are.

+# Hackathons

+In addition to [free form projects](#free-form-projects), we also run hackathons -- an event where hackers work on completely self-guided freeform projects.

+Hackathons can follow a "theme" to help hackers generate their own ideas.

 # Using Slack